ChrisH2727/Milestone-3/README.md

 **Existing user goals:**

-2. As a user, I want to login and out of the web application securely
+2. As a user, I want to login and out of the web application securely.

 3. As a user, I want to view my registration profile.